LiviaGitHub/Software-Testing-Life-Cycle/README.md

 # Create a software quality process

-### Creating a software quality process involves establishing systematic steps to ensure the software meets desired requirements and standards.
-Here’s a comprehensive guide with steps and metrics:
+### Creating a software quality process involves establishing systematic steps to ensure that software meets desired requirements and standards.
+I am sharing on this page some of the steps that I consider important in creating this process:

 1. Define Objectives and Scope
 Before implementing a quality process, it’s essential to define: